-7. Central heating

-Is there a central heating system in your property?
+7. Central heating Is there a central heating system in your property?
 (Note: a a) partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 Gas-fired If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central 2016 heating system installed? (ii) Do you have a maintenance contract for the central No heating system?
+If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central Boiler only was replaced in late 2014 heating system installed? (ii) Do you have a maintenance contract for the central No heating system?
 If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
-2018 Oct (Please provide the month and year).
+Mid 2021 (Please provide the month and year).
 8. Energy Performance Certificate Does your property have an Energy Performance Certificate No which is less than 10 years old?
-9. Issues that may have affected your property Has there been any storm, flood, fire or other structural No a) damage to your property while you have owned it?
+Issues that may have affected your property 9.
+Has there been any storm, flood, fire or other structural No a) damage to your property while you have owned it?
 If you have answered yes, is the damage the subject of any outstanding? b) Are you aware of the existence of asbestos in your No property?
-10. Please select which services are connected to your property (i) Gas or Liquid Petroleum Gas Yes a) If you have answered Yes, who is the supplier: EDF (ii) Water Mains or Private Water Supply: Mains Supply If you have answered Yes, who is the supplier: Scottish Water (iii) Electricity: Yes EDF If you have answered Yes, who is the supplier: (iv) Mains Drainage: Yes If you have answered Yes, who is the supplier: Local Authority (v) Telephone: Yes Virgin If you have answered Yes, who is the supplier: (vi) Cable TV or Satellite: Yes If you have answered Yes, who is the supplier: Virgin
+10. Please select which services are connected to your property (i) Gas or Liquid Petroleum Gas Yes a) If you have answered Yes, who is the supplier: Bulb (ii) Water Mains or Private Water Supply: Mains Supply If you have answered Yes, who is the supplier: Scottish Water (iii) Electricity: Yes Bulb If you have answered Yes, who is the supplier: (iv) Mains Drainage: Yes If you have answered Yes, who is the supplier: Local Authority (v) Telephone: Yes